Skip to main content

 • On April 1, Colorado snowpack hit its lowest level in recorded history, with statewide snow-water equivalent averaging just 22% of the historic median, according to the Colorado Climate Center.

-• Colorado State Climatologist Russ Schumacher noted that record-shattering heat in March drove the fastest snowpack melt-off ever recorded, with statewide levels dropping by nearly 5 inches in two weeks.
+• Record-Shattering heat in March drove the fastest snowpack melt-off ever recorded, with statewide levels dropping by nearly 5 inches in two weeks, according to Colorado State Climatologist Russ Schumacher.

-• Of 64 mountain sites monitored across Colorado, 60 recorded their lowest snowpack measurements ever for April 1, and 18 locations that had never been snowless before now show no snow at all.
+• Of 64 mountain sites monitored across Colorado, 60 recorded their lowest snowpack measurements ever for April 1, and 18 locations had never been snowless before this year.

-• More than one-fifth of Colorado is now facing exceptional drought conditions, the highest level on the Drought Monitor, prompting governments and water managers to implement immediate water restrictions and wildfire preparations.
+• More than one-fifth of Colorado is now facing exceptional drought conditions, the highest level, prompting governments and water managers to implement immediate water restrictions and wildfire preparations.

-• Forecasters expect April to bring more active weather than March had, which may slow the melting of remaining snow, though officials warn this will not alleviate the significant water deficits already established.
+• Forecasters expect April will bring more active weather than March, which may slow the melting of remaining snow, though officials warn this will not alleviate the significant water deficits already established.

 Insights by Ground AI